Guide for Students Facing a School Closure

 Student Tuition Recovery Fund

-Student Tuition Recovery Fund - Students enrolled at the time of school closure (or within 60 days of the school's closure) may be eligible for reimbursement through the Student Tuition Recovery Fund (STRF).
-The STRF exists to relieve or mitigate economic losses suffered by a student in an educational program at a qualifying institution if the student was a California resident (or was enrolled in a residency program.)
+Student Tuition Recovery Fund - Students enrolled at the time of school closure (or enrolled within 120 days of the school's closure) may be eligible for reimbursement through the Student Tuition Recovery Fund (STRF).
+The STRF exists to relieve or mitigate economic losses suffered by a student in an educational program at a qualifying institution if the student was a California resident (or was enrolled in a residency program.

 The student of a closed school must have: